QC-Gaming1/g1-platform-testauto-interview/README.md

 #### Logic reusability

-If you were able to build tests as described [here](#scenario-organization), then the JS implementation should follow the same logic.
+If you were able to build tests as described [here](#scenario-organization), then the TS implementation should follow the same logic.
 Use function to avoid repeating code.

-# Send the results

-When you finished the test you can send the following files at dominique.pino@gaming1.com :

-- interview.feature
-- interview.js
-- pageModel.js

-/!\ If you automated another website than github, don't forget to mention the website's url. /!\

-Note that most of mailbox will not accept js files if it's the case just change the extension to .txt.